 GET

-From the following URL we can capture the variable query.
+From the following URL, we can capture the query variable.

 curl https://mydomain.com/?query=Tadam